 This Falmouth beach is a favorite with many families, Chapaquoit has white sand and lovely open ocean views.
 Windsurfers are welcome on the north end of the beach.
 Beach stickers are required.
 This location is visited by an ice cream truck and it has portable restrooms.
 It is handicapped accessible.

 Located in Goodwill Park off Gifford Street, this is a fresh water pond beach, and is staffed by Falmouth lifeguards.
 Grew’s Pond has a sandy beach, grills and picnic benches are available, as well as a covered pavilion shelter.
 An ice cream truck visits this beach and there are portable rest rooms.
 No sticker is needed.
 This beach is not handicapped accessible.

 FALMOUTH HEIGHTS BEACH

 The beach at Falmouth Heights on Vineyard Sound is long and has plenty of beautiful sand.
 The water is warm and views of Martha’s Vineyard are outstanding.
 Because of a high seawall, handicapped accessibility from the wall to the beach is limited.
 There are portable restrooms.
 A beach sticker is required, however, parking is limited.
 It is best to arrive early.
-This beach has beautiful sunrise vistas.
 There are two restaurants that are close to the beach.
 The Casino Wharf FX, has spectacular views of Vineyard Sound and Martha’s Vineyard from the second story deck.
 The British Beer Company, is across Grand Avenue from the beach and has walk-up window service.